snehashankarnarayan/remodel/README.md

 You should store the dependencies on disk in a special directory called .remodel/, so that remodel will not re-execute any commands unless a dependency has been violated.

 You may write remodel in the language of your choice, as long as that language is statically compiled (i.e., no JVM languages).
 Examples of such languages include C, C++, and Haskell (via the GHC compiler).

 Project implementation:
 =============================

-Project is being implemented in C++.
-Specify the input in a file named 'makefile', if a specific target has to be built specify the target.
+Requirements:
+* OPENSSL
+* OpenMP
+* STL

+Building REMODEL
+* 'make'.
+Remodel will get built and the object file is called 'remodel'

+Using remodel
+* Copy the executable into the directory where all the files that have to be built are present.
+* Specify the dependencies in the grammar described in the previous sections in a file named 'remodelFile'
+* Execute './remodel'